 A. Alcohol is the most efficient agent for extracting the flavor from the beans.
 Although most of the alcohol burns off in cooked foods, the flavor remains intact as the alcohol is simply the carrier for the flavor.
-The FDA requires that pure extract must contain 35% alcohol.
+The FDA requires that pure vanilla extract must contain at least 35% alcohol.

 Q. Are there non-alcoholic vanilla extracts?

 A. Yes and no. There are non-alcoholic vanillas but the FDA requires that they not be labeled Pure Vanilla Extract as they don’t contain alcohol.
-They are usually called Vanilla Flavor, are made in a glycerin base and usually contain as much vanilla bean extractives as extracts.
+They are usually called Vanilla Flavor, are made in a glycerin base or propylene glycol, and usually contain as much vanilla bean extractives as vanilla extracts.
 They provide a reasonable non-alcoholic solution for flavoring foods and beverages.

 Q. What’s Tahitian Vanilla?

 A. Tahitian vanilla is a blend of Vanilla planifolia and Vanilla odorata that was taken to Tahiti in 1847.
 It is now considered its own species of vanilla, Vanilla tahitensis.
-Tahitian beans are fatter, moister, and sweeter, with less natural vanillin and more anise aldehyde than Vanilla planifolia.
+Tahitian beans are fatter, moister, and sweeter, with less natural vanillin and other components not as prevalent in Vanilla planifolia.
 As a result, it’s very fruity and floral.
 Unfortunately, Tahitians have replaced much of their vanilla with other crops so Tahitian vanilla is very expensive.

 Q. What is French Vanilla?